semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 {% endhighlight %}

 As you can see, I indicated the "bool" type for the query, followed by as much boolean clauses as I want.
-My first clause is the *match query* I talked before, matching the term "Stark" on the `biography` field.
+My first clause is the *match query* I talked about before, matching the term "Stark" on the `biography` field.
 Then, I indicated a *must_not* clause, and I used a very new query type: the *range* query, that allows us to specify a range to match (the range can be performed on integer or date fields, but also on string fields).